scottaubrey/knowledgeshare-multi-arch-images/Readme.md

 ## Build multiarch images

 Review the simple instructions in `Dockerfile`.
-We're just building a ubuntu image that prints the contents of `test.txt`.
+We're just building a ubuntu image that prints the contents of [`test.txt`](test.txt).

 ### "standard" Docker build

-Make sure to replace `scottaubrey` with your own dockerhub repo.
+Make sure to replace `scottaubrey` with your own dockerhub username.

 ```shell
 docker build . -t scottaubrey/test-multiarch-image:standard-build